-DIT is committed to supporting the widening and diversification of participation in Higher Education, and does so by actively engaging with under-represented groups including students with disabilities, students from socio-economically disadvantaged backgrounds and mature students.
-DIT engages with potential applicants for its STEM discipline programmes through a variety of tailored events, include open days, Science festivals and a Computing Academy programme.
+TU Dublin is committed to graduating students with the knowledge, skills and competences required for Irish society and its economy.
+As part of this remit, TU Dublin is committed to supporting the widening and diversification of participation in Higher Education, and does so by actively engaging with under-represented groups including students with disabilities, students from socio-economically disadvantaged backgrounds and mature students.
+TU Dublin engages with potential applicants for its STEM discipline programmes through a variety of tailored events, include open days, Science festivals and a Computing Academy programme.

 TU Dublin has taken steps to increase the involvement of women in technical disciplines, including through the organisation of women-specific recruitment and engagement events.
 TU Dublin is an active participant in the Athena Swan initiative which was established to encourage and recognise commitment to advancing the careers of women in STEM employment in higher education and research.